luoriloutai/HttpUtility/README.md

 var resp = await ut.PostMultipartContentAsync("requestUrl", null, files);
 var ret = await resp.Content.ReadAsAsync<object>();

-2.This method using for the case that we can get the path of uploading file,in common, this will be desktop app programing:
+2.This method is used for the case that we can get the path of uploading file,in common, this will be desktop app programing:

 var files = new List<MultipartLocalFile>{
 	new MultipartLocalFile{